euxaristia/haxedit/README.md

 A modern, pure Swift reimplementation of the classic [HexEdit](http://rigaux.org/hexedit.html) tool.

-HaxEdit maintains the familiar keybindings and features of the original `hexedit` while providing a modern, maintainable codebase and type safety.
+HaxEdit maintains the features of the original `hexedit` while providing a modern, maintainable codebase and type safety.

 ## Features